Meet the Graduate Student Coaches

 “You'll never find a rainbow if you're looking down” ― Charlie Chaplin

 Originally from China, Cong finished his bachelor of science in degree in Environmental Science prior to coming to Georgia Tech.
-He is currently a 5th year Ph.D. candidate majoring in Environmental Engineering.
+He just graduated with his Ph.D. in Environmental Engineering this August and is an incoming associate at McKinsey in 2021.
 During graduate school, Cong has engaged himself in several teaching positions including co-instructor of CEE 3340 Environmental Engineering Lab and Teaching Assistant (TA) Fellow for facilitating campus-wide TA orientation and training.
 In 2018, he conceptualized and founded Grad Pride, the 1st charted student organization for LGBTQIA grads, post-docs and allies at Georgia Tech, and led a group of Ph.D. students to promote LGBTQIA visibility on campus.

 What inspired you to become a Leadership Fellow?:Cong believes that effective leadership is not merely being “ in charge” or “ the boss”, but being responsible, confident, inspiring, patient and more.
 He attributes most of his success to his own initiatives as well as various coaching experiences received from his peers and coaches.
 Through his role as an instructor in the classroom, he is ready to bring his passion for helping students to succeed professionally, as well as personally, beyond the classroom.
-Cong is excited to help his future coachees grow faster and better while growing himself at the same time.
+Cong has worked with two cohorts of coachees in the past year and is excited to help his future coachees grow faster and better in his last semester at Tech.

 "There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self." - Hemingway